Luna moth: Imago (winged)

 Pupae transition to winged state after receiving external signals in the form of temperature change.
 When the adult Luna moths emerge from their pupae, their abdomens are swollen and their wings are small, soft and wet.
 The first few hours of adult life will be spent pumping hemolymph (invertebrates' equivalent to blood) from the abdomen into the wings.
 The moths must wait for the wings to dry and harden before being able to fly.
 This process can take 2–3 hours to complete.
 Luna moths are not rare, but are rarely seen due to their very brief (7–10 day) adult lives and nocturnal flying time.
-As with all giant silk moths, the adults only have vestigial mouthparts and no digestive system and therefore do not eat in their adult form, instead relying on energy they stored up as caterpillars.
+As with all giant silk moths, the adults only have vestigial mouthparts and no digestive system and therefore do not eat in their adult form.
+Instead, they rely on energy stored during their caterpillar stage.
 In regions where there are two or three generations per year, the second and third may have wing coloration that is more of a yellow-green compared to the first generation of the year.